fulstak/rhombus-wiki/content/tutorial/merchants/accepting-rhom.md

 - **No chargebacks** – all cryptocurrency transactions are final, no chargebacks are possible
 - **Complete control** – you are the only owner of the private keys to your wallet, no one can freeze your account or shut it down

-{{< hint info >}}
-**If further security and financial privacy are important to your and your business**, see our [Rhombus Open Marketplace](learn:market:), which was developed with exactly those in mind.
-{{< /hint >}}

 ## Online stores

-Accepting RHOM payments in your online stores is possible with use of Rhombus [BTCPayServer](/tutorial/merchants/part-payment-processor/).
+Accepting RHOM payments in your online stores is possible with use of Rhombus [BTCPayServer](/tutorial/merchants/rhom-payment-processor/).
 Hosting it on your server and connecting your wallet will allow receiving payments directly to your wallet (even a cold storage via [hardware wallets](/learn/wallets/hardware)) and detailed tracking of paid orders etc.

 ## Physical stores